Maahi312/git-github/0876-middle-of-the-linked-list/README.md

 At a particular not the node1 is decided as the middle node.
 Why it works as a middle node, because

-1. Since node2 moves twice as fast as node1, by the time node2 reaches the end of the list, node1 has covered half the distance — i.e., it’s at the middle.
+1. Since node2 moves twice as fast as node1, by the time node2 reaches the end of the list, node1 has covered half the distance,that is, it is at the middle.

 2. The loop stops when node2 or node2.next becomes None, ensuring we don’t go beyond the list’s end